 Food and water along the way

-It is recommended to bring a water purification system, such as a water filter or water purification tablets, as tap water is not considered safe to drink.
-Bottled water is also readily available for purchase along the trail, but it’s best to minimize plastic waste and use a refillable water bottle.
+Bringing a water purification system, such as a water filter or water purification tablets, is recommended, as tap water is not considered safe to drink.
+Bottled water is also readily available for purchase along the trail, but it is best to minimize plastic waste and use a refillable water bottle.

 Trekking Permits